 Effective active listening techniques are practical behaviors that can be learned and applied consistently.
 These include pausing before responding, paraphrasing key points, asking open-ended questions, and acknowledging emotions explicitly.

-Forbes research shows that teams that regularly practice reflective listening experience fewer misunderstandings and faster conflict resolution, positioning listening as an underrated but high-impact skill.
+Teams that regularly practice reflective listening experience fewer misunderstandings and faster conflict resolution, positioning listening as an underrated but high-impact skill.
 When practiced consistently, active listening techniques improve communication quality across teams and leadership levels.

 Examples of Active Listening in Real Conversations